This brief gives advice for:

 Stresses inherent in ACRYLITE®, as well as stresses imparted to fabricated articles by machining, may cause dimensional changes when sheet is heated to the forming temperature (300°F) after machining.

 Anneal the part to eliminate stresses.
-See Fabrication Tech Brief #12, Annealing.
+See our fabrication manual on Annealing.

 To use a single-edged cutter, carefully balance the chuck with adjusting screws to eliminate chatter marks.
 Edge quality will depend largely on the machine's stability.